 “Detention must be used sparingly, and for the shortest period necessary.”

-Brokenshire is picked up on this by Kier Starmer but he sticks to his guns:
+Brokenshire was picked up on this by Kier Starmer but stuck to his guns:

 Keir Starmer: On the question of “indefinite”, surely the detention is indefinite in the sense that there is no definite limit to it.
 The detention might not be unending, but it is indefinite in the way that we all understand “indefinite”.